arlind-shkrela/AspNetCore5.0_SQLServer-Scalable_Web_FileComparasion/README.md

 POST v1/diff/left: "Hello there" <br />
 POST v1/diff/left: "Hello  therW" <br />
 Result: GET: "Hello**ther<i>W<i>e" <br />

+Out of the box:
+- Encode Api
+- Decode Api

 Feel Free to use it/ or parts of it in your project. <br />
 Arlind